 Cabinet is a key decision-making forum in Canadian government.

-The Canadian prime minister decides on the size of cabinet and selects cabinet ministers - usually members of parliament and at least one senator - and assigns their department responsibilities and portfolios.
+The Canadian prime minister decides on the size of cabinet and selects cabinet ministers - usually members of parliament and sometimes a senator - and assigns their department responsibilities and portfolios.
 In selecting the members of cabinet, the prime minister tries to balance Canadian regional interests, ensures an appropriate mix of anglophones and francophones, and makes sure that women and ethnic minorities are represented.

 The prime minister chairs cabinet meetings and controls the agenda.